 Don’t be tempted to clean the wiring underneath the surface of the panels themselves.
 How long does a solar panel last when its wiring has been exposed to water?
 The answer is, not very long.
 Water exposure can wreak havoc on internal connectivity, severely limiting the efficiency of your panels.
 These components should only ever be accessed by someone who knows what they’re doing during a professional service.

 If your panels aren’t providing you with adequate output, consider your surroundings.
-Do solar panels work when it’s cloudy?
+Do solar panels work on cloudy days?
 They do, so if you’re noticing any lags in efficiency, the cause is something else entirely.

 Have you invested in solar panels in Waterford?
 Are you situated in a leafy area of the city?
 Overhanging branches can leave your panels in the shade, limiting the amount of UV exposure they receive.
 What’s more, low-hanging and falling branches can potentially damage your panels.
 For peace of mind and enhanced performance, you’ll want to cut any branches back.